escape/ZUCK/README.md

 ## Who this is for

+### Specialists

+- **Researchers** — studying algorithmic radicalization, identity fusion, or digital extremism
+- **Developers** — building tools, visualizations, or interventions based on this data

+### People: head to thehumanspace.org (alpha)

+- **Individuals** — recognizing patterns in their own media consumption or that of friends/family
 - **Educators** — teaching media literacy, critical thinking, or digital citizenship
 - **Parents** — understanding what their kids are encountering online
-- **Researchers** — studying algorithmic radicalization, identity fusion, or digital extremism
-- **Individuals** — recognizing patterns in their own media consumption or that of friends/family
-- **Developers** — building tools, visualizations, or interventions based on this data

 ## Repository structure